fsharp/fslang-design/RFCs/FS-1133-arithmetic-in-literals.md

 - Bit shift right
 - Unary plus

-In addition to the operations above, we allow the use of the following arithmetic operations on signed integers (`sbyte`, `int16`, `int32`, `int64`) in literals and attributes:
+In addition to all of the operations above, we allow the use of the following arithmetic operations on signed integers (`sbyte`, `int16`, `int32`, `int64`) in literals and attributes:

 - Unary minus (negation)

 We allow the use of the following operations on booleans in literals and attributes:

 - `not` (negation)
+- Logical AND
+- Logical OR

+We allow the use of the following operations on `char` in literals and attributes:

+- Addition
+- Subtraction

+We allow the use of the following operations on `float32` and `float` in literals and attributes:

+- Addition
+- Substraction
+- Multiplication
+- Division
+- Modulo
+- Unary plus
+- Unary minus (negation)

 An arbitrary number of operations should be supported, as long as each part of the expression comprises only the supported operators and operands: